conversejs/roundcube-plugin/README.md

 Roundcube Converse.js XMPP plugin
 =================================

 This is XMPP plugin for Roundcube Webmail based on converse.js.

-This is very much a work in progress.
+**The plugin is currently unmaintained.
+If you want to take over, please drop me an issue so that I can transfer the repository.**

 Requirements
 ------------